aertje/semaphore/README.md

     "fmt"
     "time"

-    "github.com/aertje/gonice/nice"
+    "github.com/aertje/semaphore/semaphore"
 )

 func main() {
-    // Create a new scheduler with the default maximum concurrency limit. scheduler := nice.NewScheduler()
+    // Create a new prioritized semaphore with the default maximum concurrency limit. s := semaphore.NewPrioritized()

-    // Register a task with the scheduler with a priority of 1. fnDone := scheduler.Wait(1)
+    // Register a task with the semaphore with a priority of 1. s.Acquire(1)
-    // Signal the completion of the task. defer fnDone()
+    // Ensure signalling the completion of the task. defer s.Release(1)

     // Simulate a long-running task.
     time.Sleep(1 * time.Second)